-- 30/7.
-The Council approves the report of the Walking with Micah project for presentation at the 2023 Conference with the following draft resolutions: - The Conference adopts the report, and commends it to the Methodist Church for prayerful study and action throughout the Connexion. - The Conference directs the Methodist Council to agree a plan to enable and embed the proposals and suggestions set out between paragraphs 208 and 213 of the report in collaboration with key stakeholders, and oversee its implementation. - The Conference directs the Methodist Council to review at least every five years through a transparent and participative process the Principles, Priorities and Practices adopted in this report to ensure that they still meet the needs of the Methodist Church and the world. - The Conference thanks all those who participated in and contributed to the Walking with Micah project.
+- 12/1.
+The Conference adopts the Report, and commends it to the Methodist Church for prayerful study and action throughout the Connexion. - 12/2.
+The Conference directs the Methodist Council to agree a plan to enable and embed the proposals and suggestions set out between paragraphs 210 and 215 of the report in collaboration with key stakeholders, and oversee its implementation.

+- 12/3.
+The Conference directs the Methodist Council to review at least every five years through a transparent and participative process the Principles, Priorities and Practices adopted in this report to ensure that they still meet the needs of the Methodist Church and the world. - 12/4.
+The Conference thanks all those who participated in and contributed to the Walking with Micah project.